HyperGammaSpaces/SacredEchoes/SacredEchoes_Readme.md

 - RandomWizard for text formatting help
 - Pikmin1211 for eventing and enemy placement on "The Warship" and "Zofia Harbor"
 - ZoramineFae for "The Warship" map
+- RandomWizard for "The Siege" map
 - KrashBoomBang for "Invaders Descend", "Unholy Blade" and Sylvan Shrine map
 - Dancer_A for Grieth's Citadel and Nuibaba's Abode maps
 - Sme for assistance with summoner AI
 - Vennobennu's Improved FE8 Boat/Village Tileset
 - DerTheVaporeon's improved cave tileset
 - Improved Stronghold tileset by ZoramineFae, flasuban, and N426
-- Additional bridge tiles by WAve
+- Western Isles Extended tileset and additional bridge tiles for Fields by WAve

 Please let me know if I missed anyone.